shapeblue/hackerbook/0-init.md

 ### Software Setup

-Check if hardware virutalization is enabled on the laptop/serer
+Check if hardware virutalization is enabled on the workstation

     apt install cpu-checker
     kvm-ok

 Setup your workstation with Ubuntu 20.04 and install following: